-Oriana Poindexter is an artist and marine scientist with an academic background spanning photography, fisheries, and marine conservation.
-She dives, photographs, and collects specimens to create photo-based works that document the ocean’s shifting ecosystems.
+Oriana Poindexter (b.
+1989) is an American-Italian photographic artist and marine scientist with an academic background spanning photography, fisheries, and marine conservation.
+She dives, photographs, and collects specimens to create photo-based works that document the oceanβs shifting ecosystems.
 Her process, rooted in both traditional and alternative photographic techniques, results in light-formed records that engage viewers in contemplating the relationship between humans and the sea.

 Poindexter holds an M.A.S. in Marine Biodiversity & Conservation from the Scripps Institution of Oceanography and a B.A. in Visual Arts from Princeton University.
-Her work has been published by Smithsonian Magazine, The New York Times and The Wall Street Journal, and exhibited at Laguna Art Museum, Oceanside Museum of Art, Center for Fine Art Photography, and the Aquarium of the Pacific, among others.
-She creates art-science exhibits for leading aquariums, recently co-curating a pair of exhibits for UC San Diego’s Birch Aquarium and Geisel Library.
-Her works are held in private collections across the United States and in Europe.
+Her work has been published by Smithsonian Magazine, The New York Times and The Wall Street Journal, and exhibited at Laguna Art Museum, Oceanside Museum of Art, Center for Fine Art Photography, and UC San Diegoβs Birch Aquarium, among others.
+She creates and curates art-science exhibits for museums and aquariums, with a solo exhibit currently on view at the Catalina Museum for Art & History.
+Her works are held in public and private collections across the United States and in Europe.

 The collections of images and specimens from specific areas over time combine to create a portrait of place, illustrated by the inhabitants of the environments themselves.
 The morphology of the specimens I collect, primarily seaweed, are recorded by light as they lay in contact with the photographic paper, creating life-size records of their existence in the chemistry of photography.